jaroxciv/denser-chat/README.md

 * Extract text and tables from PDFs and webpages.
 * Build a chatbot with [denser-retriever](https://github.com/denser-org/denser-retriever)
 * Support interactive Streamlit chatbot app with source highlights in PDFs
+* Elasticsearch is used for fast retrieval on indexed data, and the elastic keyword enable searching or filtering based on specific terms or criteria within that indexed data.

 ## Installation